 Please do not hesitate to contact us with any questions that you might have or if you would like to discuss your estate plan in light of the Act.

 This Advisory is provided as general information only.
 No action should be taken solely on the basis of its contents.
 To ensure compliance with IRS requirements, we inform you that any tax advice contained in this communication was not intended or written to be used and cannot be used for the purpose of avoiding penalties under the Internal Revenue Code or promoting, marketing or recommending to another party any transactions of matter addressed herein.

-© Reid Law PLLC
+© Reid Michaelis